-Continue to Huilloc, where you will meet the local Quechua community, taking part in their collective tasks including working in the fields and making clothing.
+Spend the morning exploring the charming town of Pisac, Here you'll visit the vibrant markets where locals sell their wares.
+Afterwards continue to Huilloc, where you will meet the local Quechua community, taking part in their collective tasks including working in the fields and making clothing.
 After, sit down to a well-earned traditional Andean lunch with a local family.
-Continue to Ollantaytambo, home to some wonderfully preserved Incan houses.
-It is here where you will explore the old fortress.
+Continue to Ollantaytambo where we'll explore the old fortress.
 Later this afternoon board the Vistadome train and begin your epic rail journey to Machu Picchu.
+Overnight in Aguas Calientes